The3DP/AllPi/README.md

 # AllPi
 This repo will soon be full with everything Raspberry Pi.
+All the code in this repository is solid Python.
 The files "at1.py" to "at5.py" are complete, already containing code.
 The main purpose of this repository is to provide multiple testing and stressing options you can enter in the Raspberry Pi's terminal to ensure your Pi's stability.